“We SELL what we SHARE” is a motto I often say to my Balloon Boss Mastermind and coaching clients.

 - When you use stock images or images you purchase online, over time when you create your own designs from those inspiration pieces then replace the post with your designs.

-- Use clip art images for items you do not have actual photos of yet, sell the job, take photo of the decor piece and now – you have grown YOUR personal library of decor.
+- Use clip art images for items you do not have actual photos of yet, sell the job, take photos of the decor piece, and now – you have grown YOUR personal library of decor.

-- Share inspiration photos with your potential customers in an email stating, “This was created by my friend Joette in Florida and I would love to re-create this design for you. (never post photos of other companies work on your website or social media without the proper credit or permission – more info on this below)
+- Share inspiration photos with your potential customers in an email stating, “This was created by my friend Joette of Party People Events in Florida and I would love to re-create this design for you. (never post photos of other companies work on your website or social media without the proper credit or permission – more info on this below)

-Part of attending the retreat is that Alumni are given access to the professional photography to watermark and use in their marketing.
+Part of attending our annual events in Orlando, now called Balloon Boss Summit is access to the professional photography to watermark and use in your marketing from our styled balloon photo shoots.

 So many times when we are on event locations it is tough to get good photos of our balloons because there are so many people in the room setting up the event, and the room might not be fully set when it’s time for you to leave.
-That is one of the reasons we do the professional photography of the balloon decor created at Promotions & Profits events.
+That is one of the reasons we do the professional photography of the balloon decor created at the hands on training.

 Creating your own style shoot in venues you wish to work at is another way to capture these type of photos to market your business with.